Our affiliated faculty contribute new thinking on ways to achieve social impact.

 Lee’s areas of specialization include global value chain innovations, supply chain management, global logistics, inventory modeling, and environmental and social responsibility.
 He was elected to the National Academy of Engineering, has been published widely in journals such as Management Science and Harvard Business Review, and is a cofounder of DemandTec.

-The Marriner S. Eccles Professor of Public and Private Management
+The Marriner S. Eccles Professor in Public and Private Management and Accounting

 McNichols’ research on earnings management and analysts’ incentives, forecasts, and investment recommendations has received considerable attention from academics, investors, and regulators.
 She is the author of numerous financial and accounting cases in a nonprofit or social enterprise context.